missing-semester-cn/missing-semester-cn.github.io/shell-tools.md

 ### Directory Navigation

 So far we have assumed that you already are where you need to be to perform these actions, but how do you go about quickly navigating directories?
-By now you should have some good ideas about what you could use, such as shell aliases, creating symlinks with [ln -s](http://man7.org/linux/man-pages/man1/ln.1.html) but the truth is that developers have figured out quite clever solutions by now.
+There are many simple ways that you could do this, such as writing shell aliases, creating symlinks with [ln -s](http://man7.org/linux/man-pages/man1/ln.1.html) but the truth is that developers have figured out quite clever and sophisticated solutions by now.

 As with the theme of this course, you often want to optimize for the common case.
 Finding frequent and/or recent files and directories can be done through tools like [`fasd`](https://github.com/clvv/fasd)